caestradaa/real_estate_daproj/README.md

-# Project: Real Estate Market Analysis in the city of Barranquilla, CO
+# Real Estate Market Analysis in the city of Barranquilla, CO
 *Exploratory data analysis project of the real estate market in the city of Barranquilla, Colombia.
 2021.*

 ## Overview